Skip to main content

 Liability + full coverage both exclude your medical bills.
 Add MedPay or PIP separately (typically $2-$8/mo).

-California Coverage Type — Typical Monthly Cost (2026)
+California Coverage Type — What Each One Buys

 Liability-only (30/60/15)